-If the platform is not available, Southwestern may make any of the following accommodations:
+If ProctorU is not available, students will complete their examinations using Examplify with ExamID and ExamMonitor.
+Southwestern may also make any of the following accommodations:

 Southwestern may work with the professor to change the examination's composition (e.g., an examination originally planned to include essays and multiple-choice questions may change to only essay questions or include fewer multiple-choice questions) or may convert the examination, reschedule the examination, or take other steps that are fair and equitable to those who may have already taken the examination and those who must still take the examination.